esluyter/ESThing/README.md

   inChannels: 2,
   outChannels: 2,
   target: nil,
-  oldSpace: (current space in slot 0 -- set to nil to override) ]
+  oldSpace: //(current space in slot 0 -- set to nil to override) ]
 )